 This prompted the need for a list of best stock market books.

 This list features books for beginners as well as books that will help investors develop know-how of advanced topics such as financial techniques of fundamental analysis, technical analysis.
+Also, if you want to explore topics like futures trading, options standing, etc, you can read books on option trading and enhance your journey.

 The Stock Market is a subject and the books mentioned on the list surely will help an investor gain a good level of insight about the same, and graduate with good marks.
 The knowledge will help an investor in their trading journey.